(Spoken on September 10, 1972)

 But spiritual thinking is spiritual judgment of the worth of things, and this is equal to recognising the spirit in things rather than the actions of things.
 When we recognise the spirit in things, we automatically develop a new kind of attitude.
 It does not come by effort; it is a spontaneous manifestation.
 We cannot help thinking in that manner.

 So we have to learn this art of transcendence, self-transcendence.
-The art of self-transcendence gradually, from the lower to the higher, which is the very principle of sadhana, is also mentioned in one verse in the Kathopanishad: indriyebhyaḥ parā hy arthā, arthebhyaś ca param manaḥ, manasaś ca parā buddhir buddher ātmā mahān paraḥ; mahataḥ param avyaktam, avyaktāt puruṣaḥ paraḥ, puruṣān na paraṁ kiñcit: sā kāṣṭhā sā parā gatiḥ (Katha 1.3.10-11).
+The art of gradual self-transcendence from the lower to the higher, which is the very principle of sadhana, is also mentioned in a verse in the Kathopanishad: indriyebhyaḥ parā hy arthā, arthebhyaś ca param manaḥ, manasaś ca parā buddhir buddher ātmā mahān paraḥ; mahataḥ param avyaktam, avyaktāt puruṣaḥ paraḥ, puruṣān na paraṁ kiñcit: sā kāṣṭhā sā parā gatiḥ (Katha 1.3.10-11).
 There are things, objects, laid out in a series, one transcending the other by the process of sublimation.
 Higher than the objects of sense are the powers of sense, and higher than the senses is the mind which works through the senses.
 Higher than the mind is the intellect which guides all mental activity.
 We are incapable of going beyond the intellect because the highest faculty with which we are endowed in life is intellectual understanding, but the intellect is only a drop in the ocean of understanding.
 There is a reality higher than the intellect, says the Kathopanishad.
-Buddher ātmā mahān paraḥ: A universally distributed intelligence known as mahat-tattva, which is imperceptible to the eyes and unrecognisable to the intellect, exists; that is still higher than the intellect, higher than the mahat-tattva, avykata prakriti, transcending which is Purusha, the Supreme Truth.
+Buddher ātmā mahān paraḥ: A universally distributed intelligence known as mahat-tattva, which is imperceptible to the eyes and unrecognisable to the intellect, exists; that is still higher than the intellect.
+Higher than the mahat-tattva, says the Upanishad, is avyakta prakriti, transcending which is Purusha, the Supreme Truth.